 What puts the “wonder” in “wonderburger,” you ask?
 It’s all in the texture!
-To achieve astonishing texture, we form ground beef into balls, then press down in a hot pan with a spatula to create super-thin patties with crispy, craggy edges.
-In the last few minutes of cooking, we top them with gooey white cheddar, then sandwich between potato buns with caramelized onion.
+To achieve crispy, craggy edges, we form ground beef into balls, then press down in a hot pan with a spatula to create super-thin patties.
+In the last few minutes of cooking, we top them with gooey white cheddar, then sandwich each between a potato bun with caramelized onion.
 A homemade special sauce is perfect for pairing with the Old Bay fries on the side—and will elicit major “oohs” and “ahhs” from your dining companions.

 1 unit